odoo/owl/doc/readme.md

 - [`useEnv`](reference/hooks.md#useenv): return a reference to the current env
 - [`useExternalListener`](reference/hooks.md#useexternallistener): add a listener outside of a component DOM
 - [`useRef`](reference/hooks.md#useref): get an object representing a reference (`t-ref`)
+- [`useChildSubEnv`](reference/hooks.md#usesubenv-and-usechildsubenv): extend the current env with additional information (for child components)
-- [`useSubEnv`](reference/hooks.md#usesubenv): extend the current env with additional information for child components
+- [`useSubEnv`](reference/hooks.md#usesubenv-and-usechildsubenv): extend the current env with additional information (for current component and child components)

 Utility/helpers: